Internal supervision ensures the quality of police work

 If, in an administrative complaint procedure, it is suspected that a police officer has committed a crime, the police authority processing the matter must transfer the complaint procedure to the prosecutor, who will asses the necessity of a pre-trial investigation.

 If you suspect that a police officer has committed a crime, you can file a report of an offence with the police.
 The report will generally be forwarded without delay to the Prosecutor General’s office via the investigating police unit for the purposes of conducting a possible pre-trial investigation and appointing the head investigator.

 When a police officer is suspected of having committed a crime, the prosecutor has the sole authority to decide whether there is reason to suspect a crime has been committed and whether a pre-trial investigation will be conducted, unless the matter in question is to be processed in a summary penal fee procedure or fine procedure.

-Further information on the pre-trial investigation of crimes in which a police officer is suspected of being a perpetrator can be found in the National Police Board’s instructions.
+Further information on the pre-trial investigation of crimes in which a police officer is suspected of being a perpetrator can be found in the National Police Board’s instructions (only in Finnish).

 Sisäinen valvonta infolaatikko2 en

 Among others, external monitoring of police operations is carried out by the Parliamentary Ombudsman, Chancellor of Justice, The National Audit Office of Finland, and the Data Protection Ombudsman.

 An external examination of accounts carried out by the National Audit Office of Finland is used to provide an independent statement concerning the validity and sufficiency of accountability-related reporting.
 The Ministry of the Interior also monitors operations within its administrative branch.